sgoeschl/gatling-blueprint-project/README.md

 | simulation.users.rampup   | Rampup time in seconds                                      |
 | simulation.loops          | Number of loops                                             |

-Please note that not all of the properties might have an effect on your simulation.
+Please note that not all of the properties might have an effect on your current simulation (the need to used by the code).